 If that is something you use on a regular basis, take advantage of the deal.
 That will save you some money down the road.

-Be very careful with expiration date and check it carefully.
+Be very careful with the expiration date and check it carefully.
 Make sure that the product will last a while.
 I wouldn’t suggest buying in bulk perishable items unless you can freeze them.

 Also, do not buy something because it is on sale.
 Only get it if you use it regularly and it contributes to your healthy eating lifestyle.

 For example, you need 2 cups of rice to cook one of your meals for this week.
-It doesn't make sense to look for the smallest bag of rice in the store.
-Get a larger bag which will cost you less per pound, and use it over a course of a few weeks.
+It doesn’t make sense to look for the smallest bag of rice in the store.
+Get a larger bag that will cost you less per pound, and use it over a course of a few weeks.